Priyang1310/flashcard-feature/README.md

     nodemon index.js
     ```

-This will start the application on `http://localhost:3000`.
+This will run the backend on `http://localhost:5000`.

 ## Usage